MicrosoftDocs/win32-pr.de-de/desktop-src/wmformat/iconfigasfwriter-getcurrentprofileguid.md

 ---
 # <a name="iconfigasfwritergetcurrentprofileguid-method"></a>IConfigAsfWriter::GetCurrentProfileGuid-Methode

-Die **GetCurrentProfileGuid-Methode** ruft die aktuelle Windows Profil-GUID des Mediensystems ab.
+Die **GetCurrentProfileGuid-Methode** ruft die aktuelle Windows Media-Systemprofil-GUID ab.

 ## <a name="syntax"></a>Syntax